tlevacon/academy/SQL/readme.md

 FRAME                  MODEL
 ```

-For the purpose of the next exercices you can think of `complectations` as iteration of the same frame.
+For the purpose of the next exercices you can think of `complectations` as variations of the same frame.